 You’ve probably heard producers or audio engineers talk about digital audio workstations (or DAWs).
 DAWs refer to software (Pro Tools, Reason, Ableton, Logic Pro, Cubase, etc.) that runs on a computer and allows the user to produce music.
 Keyboard workstations offer the same utilities (although, to a lesser extent) straight from the inside of the instrument itself.

-Below, please view some of the best selling keyboards on Amazon, and then see how well they stack up to the Yamaha PSR-770.
+Below, please view some of the best selling keyboards online, and then see how well they stack up to the Yamaha PSR-770.